Photo: Rachael Ashmore on Unsplash

 Choose wisely

-Going to pick out the Christmas tree is great fun.
-But if you want your Christmas tree to last longer, choose with your head, not your heart.
+Going to pick out the Christmas tree is great fun – but if you want your Christmas tree to last longer, choose with your head, not your heart.

 Make sure you choose a tree with vibrant, green needles that haven’t started to brown.
 Brown needles are a no-no!